decentraland/documentation/content/creator/quests/rewards.md

 }
 ```

-You can also set a `requestBody` when you create the Quest.
+If you need to send extra information or a specific value to your webhook, you can set a `requestBody` when you create the Quest.
 This `requestBody` will be sent as the body of the POST request to the webhook URL.

 You are able to receive Quest or User information on your endpoint.
 You can use a set of placeholders in the `webhookUrl` and `requestBody` fields to receive this information.
 We currently support these placeholders:
 - `{quest_id}`: the id of the Quest